backstage/backstage/plugins/catalog-backend-module-backstage-openapi/README.md

 ## Summary

-This module installs an entity provider that exports a single entity, your Backstage instance documentation, which merges as many backend plugins as you have defined in the config value `catalog.providers.openapi.plugins`.
+This module installs an entity provider that exports a single entity, your Backstage instance documentation, which merges as many backend plugins as you have defined in the config value `catalog.providers.backstageOpenapi.plugins`.

 ## Notes